Chesterfield Council on Aging

 Attract new members, encourage involvement in council activities and enhance member experience.
 For additional information, contact Dave Bodman.

 Plan and host a December Christmas Party for our isolated adults.
 The committee helps to seek referrals and secure donations for these programs.
-For additional information, contact Aging and Disability Services.
+For additional information, contact Aging and Disability Resources.

 Senior Home Services

 Connect volunteers with qualified Chesterfield seniors and residents in need of minor home repairs and services to enable them to better live in place as they may be unable to perform some home maintenance tasks.
 Volunteers assist with minor home services which include: debris and leaf removal, deck repairs, door alignment, home infrastructure issues, home interior, minor electrical and plumbing, painting, sheetrock repairs, smoke alarm replacement, storm damage cleanup, tree and shrub trimming or removal, and yard work.
 For additional information, contact Alexa van Aartrijk.